-As I’ve been reminded, by ‘helpful’ people on the bus, it is cheaper and easier to buy a sweater, rather than make one.
-The joy in making your own clothes is that you can make them exactly the way you want, in your favorite styles, and your favorite colors.
+As I’ve been reminded, by ‘helpful’ people on the bus, it is cheaper and easier to buy a jumper, rather than make one.
+The joy in making your own clothes is that you can make them exactly the way you want, in your favourite styles, and your favourite colours.
 And you can make sure they fit you properly, and look fantastic.

-The joy in making your own clothes is that you can make them exactly the way you want, in your favorite styles, and your favorite colors.
+The joy in making your own clothes is that you can make them exactly the way you want, in your favourite styles, and your favourite colours.
 And you can make sure they fit you properly, and look fantastic."

-A flattering garment isn’t just about color choice, it’s about the garment shape and the size you choose.
-When browsing patterns, it’s easy to get distracted by how great the model looks in the sweater.
+A garment that works for you, isn’t just about colour choice, it’s about the garment shape and the size you choose.
+When browsing patterns, it’s easy to get distracted by how great the model looks in the jumper.
 Of course the models look great in the garments they’re wearing – the garment has been sized, adjusted, and styled to fit and suit them.
 The models likely have had make-up professionally applied, their hair done, and it’s all beautifully lit and maybe even photoshopped.
 Enjoy the gorgeousness, revel in it!
-And then take a second look to see if that sweater is going to work for you personally.
+And then take a second look to see if that jumper is going to work for you personally.

 Figure out what you like to wear